Ways To Stay Safe Around Aggressive Drivers

 If it turns out that your crash was caused intentionally (which can often be proven by an arrest), you may be able to file a civil lawsuit against the driver to pursue damages.

-An attorney at Villari, Brandes & Giannone, P.C. can help you through your complex case and fight to help you maximize your compensation.
+An attorney at Villari, Giannone and Matteo can help you through your complex case and fight to help you maximize your compensation.
 To learn how, contact us online and schedule your free case consultation.

 - "Want to thank all of you once again not only for your professional services but your friendship and feeling like family through all of these past four years as we fought to rebuild Stefanie's life.
 I could not have made a better choice for helping us through this ordeal."